 1) Make it easy for the reader

-A boilerplate should be written as a series of bullet points or a concise paragraph.
+You should write your boilerplate as a series of bullet points or a concise paragraph.
 Some businesses produce a large blob of text for their boilerplate, but this only complicates things for the journalist, making it more challenging to extract the information they need.
 If your boilerplate is too long, it becomes too complicated for a busy journalist to find the essential information for their story at a glance.
 Furthermore, burying the information that a journalist needs in masses of text might actually cost you the opportunity of being featured in media coverage.

 2) Include useful statistical information